hillarias/hillarias.github.io/ml_project_page.md

 ### [Optimized Pairing Analysis: Enhancing E-Commerce Strategies with Graph-Based Data Science](/pdf/northwinds.pdf)

-This project involved analyzing the Northwind database to identify products often purchased together, using graph-based Bayesian analysis and community detection algorithms like Louvain Modularity.
-The insights were applied to enhance both online product recommendations and warehouse storage efficiency.
+This project involved analyzing the Northwind database to identify products often purchased together, using graph-based Bayesian analysis and community detection algorithms such as Louvain Modularity.
+The insights were applied to enhance both online product recommendations and warehouse storage layouts.

 <img src="images/neo4j.png?raw=true"/>